GNU-Ymir/Documentations/en/README.md

 # Introduction

-**Ymir** is a high-level, statically typed programming language designed to help developers save time by providing type safety with strong and secure semantics.
-The semantics of this language is oriented towards security, concurrency and speed of execution.
+**Ymir** is a high-level, statically typed programming language designed to help developers to save time by providing strong and safe semantic.
+The semantic of this language is oriented towards safety, concurrency and speed of execution.
 These objectives are achieved thanks to its high expressiveness and its direct compilation into an efficient native machine language.

 This documentation explores the main concepts of **Ymir**, providing a set of examples that demonstrate the strengths of this new language.
-It will also present an introduction to the standard library.
+It also presents an introduction to the standard library.

 # Important